npruehs/ue4-rts/README.md

 1. Add a SelectableComponent.
 1. Ensure Pawn > Auto Possess AI is set to "Placed in World or Spawned".

+### Adding Buildings

+1. See Adding Units.
+1. Add an RTSConstructionSiteComponent and set the ConstructionTime.

 ### Selecting Units

 #### Enabling Selection